linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 markets and the real economy.
 Chapter 2 (a new chapter) explains the role

-- f governments in financial markets.
+- of governments in financial markets.
 Trying to understand the attributes of financial instruments without a thorough understanding of those who participate (the "players") in the financial market makes little sense.
 Understanding why private market participants actively buy certain types of